JaimeAdanCuevas/yolo_ssd_raspberry/README.md

 green and boton merged

-All experiments were trained under identical hyperparameter settings to ensure comparability.
+All experiments were trained with identical hyperparameters to ensure fair comparison.